Hong Kong Bets Billions on AI Research Institute to Challenge Silicon Valley

-Hong Kong has spent decades building its reputation as a global financial capital.
-Now the city is placing an equally ambitious bet on artificial intelligence, and it is backing that bet with public money, new institutions, and a governance structure designed to move fast.
+Hong Kong has spent decades perfecting the art of connecting global capital with Asian opportunities.
+Now the city is placing an equally ambitious wager on artificial intelligence, backing it with public funding, new institutions, and governance structures designed for speed.

 "We are pressing ahead with the industrialisation of AI and deepening its integration across various industries, while encouraging wider AI application, thereby achieving the target of adoption and utilisation by all." - Paul Chan Mo-po, Financial Secretary, HKSAR Government